 1. Join a challenge

 While most yoga challenges are daily, they are a great way to kickstart your practice and keep you accountable.
-Many include extras such as email reminders and journal prompts (like my 7-day self love yoga challenge).
+Many include extras such as email reminders and journal prompts, such as my Journey Home 30-day yoga program.
 A challenge can be anywhere from a week to 30 days, which are seen most frequently.
 Even if you don’t show up everyday, completing the challenge in your time will absolutely leave you with a sense of satisfaction and accomplishment for showing up for yourself.

 2. Practice with a friend